tanjalustrek/Property-Cost-Lusaka/README.md

 - `README.md`: You're reading it right now!

 ## Usage
 If you just want to se the results, you can check the `analysis.ipynb` file, which contains the results of the data that was scraped on 28/4/2024.
-Otherwise, first run the `data.py` file and then the `analysis.ipynb` file, where all the results will print out (your results will like be different from mine since property listings will probabli change).
+Otherwise, first run the `data.py` file and then the `analysis.ipynb` file, where all the results will print out (your results will like be different from mine since property listings will probably change).